|Enroll | Register | Get Transcripts | Email | Online Tools|

 Gary Barlow - Head Coach

-The 2013 season marks the thirteenth year of the Gary Barlow era.
-Since assuming the reins as Head Coach in 2001, Coach Barlow has led the Mustang program to a 60-37 combined record.
+Gary Barlow has assumed the reins as Head Coach since 2001.
+Coach Barlow has led the Mustang program to a 60-37 combined record.
 The 2004 team was ranked #7 nationally by J.C.
 Gridwire and #2 in Northern California.
 His teams are 29-17 in conference play and have been crowned Conference Champions three times.

 During Barlow’s tenure, Delta has appeared in ten post-season bowl games.
 Bowl victories include the 2001 Capitol Shrine Bowl, the 2004 Holiday Bowl and the 36-14 win over defending National Champion San Francisco in the 2008 Hawaiian Punch Bowl.
 The 2011 team concluded last season beating De Anza College 63-14 in the Delta Togo Bowl.